pssolanki111/polygon/docs/Callback-Streaming.rst

 Handling messages
 ~~~~~~~~~~~~~~~~~

-Your handler function should accept one argument which is the message received.
+Your handler function should accept two arguments.
+You can ignore the first argument which is going to be the websocket instance itself.
+The second argument is the actual message.

 .. code-block:: python

-  def sample_handler(msg):
+  def sample_handler(ws, msg):
       print(msg)

 Once you have the message in your callback handler function, you can process it the way you want. print it out, write it to a file, push it to a redis queue, write to a database,